 Then $(D, \prec_I, \succ_I,p)$ is also a matching Hom-dendriform algebra. \item \mlabel{Item2} Let $(T, \prec_{\Omega}, \bullet_{\Omega}, \succ_{\Omega},p)$ be a matching Hom-tridendriform algebra.
 Define the following binary operations:

 Then $(T, \prec_I, \bullet_I, \succ_I,p)$ is also a matching Hom-tridendriform algebra. \end{enumerate} \end{prop}

-\begin{proof} We just prove Item~\mref{Item2} and Item~\mref{Item1} can be proved similarly.
+\begin{proof} We just prove Item~(\mref{Item2}) and Item~(\mref{Item1}) can be proved similarly.
 For $x,y,z \in D$ and $i,j \in I$, we have

 Hence, Eq.~(\mref{eq:mhta1}) holds.
-Similarly, Eqs.~(\mref{eq:mhta2}-\mref{eq:mhta7}) hold.
-Hence $(T, \prec_I, \bullet_I,p)$ is a matching Hom-tridendriform algebra. \end{proof}
+Similarly, Eqs.~(\mref{eq:mhta2})-(\mref{eq:mhta7}) hold.
+Hence $(T, \prec_I, \bullet_I, \succ_I, p)$ is a matching Hom-tridendriform algebra. \end{proof}

-The following results establish the connections between matching Hom-(tri)dendriform algebras and compatible Hom-associative algebras, generalizing the well known result that a (tri)dendriform algebra has an associative algebra structure.
+The following results establish the connections between matching Hom-(tri)dendriform algebras and compatible Hom-associative algebras, generalizing the well known result that a (tri) dendriform algebra has an associative algebraic structure.

 \begin{theorem} \begin{enumerate} \item \mlabel{Item111} Let $(A, \prec_{\Omega}, \succ_{\Omega},p)$ be a matching Hom-dendriform algebra.
 Then $(A, \cdot_{\Omega}, p)$ is a compatible Hom-associative algebra, where